Structural magnetic glassiness in spin ice Dy$_2$Ti$_2$O$_7$: Numerical simulations and analysis

+The first step of the analysis required us to identify monopolar excitations and to trace their evolution over time.
+As described in Sec.~\ref{N1}, for each temperature a finite-size numerical sample is prepared by creating a random initial configuration that is subsequently thermalized.
+With our chosen procedure (see Sec.~\ref{N1}), we find that above $T_{\rm irr}$ the samples are in thermal equilibrium, excitations abound and there is no difficulty in collecting pathways.
+Just below $T_{\rm irr}$, monopoles are scarce and it becomes very difficult in a finite-size system ($L=4$) to acquire enough statistics for any meaningful analysis.
+However, we find that for much lower target temperatures ($T<0.15$K), our preparation leaves behind an appreciable density of quenched monopoles, and we are again in the position to collect enough pathways to produce a statistically relevant analysis.
+This is why we have data at both low and high $T$, but not in an intervening temperature window (grayed out in Fig.~\ref{S6}).

-The different panels show quantitatively the behavior discussed in the main text.
-The average lifetime of a monopole, $\tau_{\rm life}$, increases steadily as the temperature is lowered, a consequence of the drastic reduction in the mobility (quantified also by the exponential rise in $W$ as $T$ is lowered), and thus the decrease in monopole annihilation (combination of monopoles of opposite charge).
-The maximum distance travelled, $d_{\rm max}$, has a maximum at intermediate temperatures, reflecting the competition between the increase in mobility with temperature, and the increase in monopole population, with the consequent increase in likelihood of annihilation processes.
-The same competition determined the temperature behaviour of the drift velocity $V_d$ and the fraction of visited sites ($N_s^{\rm ann}/N_s^{\rm Tot})$ .
-The first Betti number shows a distinct difference in temperature dependence, decreasing in the glassy phase, and increasing in the paramagnetic regime, reflecting the change in the topological nature of the monopole pathways.
+The different panels in Fig.~S\ref{S6} show quantitative indicators of the behavior discussed in the main text.
+Panel A shows the temperature dependence of the average lifetime of a monopole, $\tau_{\rm life}$, measured in MC steps on a logarithmic scale.
+It increases steadily as the temperature is lowered, a consequence of the drastic reduction in the mobility that makes monopole annihilation events (of monopoles of opposite charge) increasingly rare.
+This progressive confinement of monopoles as $T$ is lowered is also quantified by $W$, the averaged number of back and forth hops between neighboring sites (panel B), which shows a pronounced raise with decreasing temperature.
+Two more geometrical indications of the progressive disconnection between monopole pathways and their eventual localization that prevents thermalisation are the fraction of visited sites, $N_s^{\rm Visited}/N_s^{\rm Tot}$, (panel C), and the maximum average distance travelled by a monopole, $d_{\rm max}$, (panel D).
+Both of these show a maximum at intermediate temperatures, reflecting the competition between the decrease in mobility with temperature, and the decrease in likelihood of annihilation processes due to the decrease in monopole population.

+As discussed before, the first Betti number $N_{\rm Betti}$ quantifies the complexity of the monopole pathways in terms of its tendency to generate loops.
+As the temperature is lowered from $0.8$~K, $N_{\rm Betti}$ raises, (panel E).
+The progressively longer lived excitations generate complex pathways reflecting the energy landscape they experience.
+Below $T_{\rm irr}$ the monopoles become increasingly confined, their pathways tend to become short, disconnected segments, and consequently $N_{\rm Betti}$ tends towards $0$.